cynicaloptimist/improved-initiative/CONTRIBUTING.md

 * Link your pull request to an open [issue](https://github.com/cynicaloptimist/improved-initiative/labels/help%20wanted) with the `help wanted` tag.
 * Include at least one test for your code.
 * Don't add any game content that isn't covered by the [Open-Gaming License](http://dnd.wizards.com/articles/features/systems-reference-document-srd).

-**I'm happy to provide guidance on how to approach any open issue.**

 ### Names
 * Use whole words, not abbreviations, in names.